bevy-cheatbook/bevy-cheatbook/src/platforms/wasm.md

 Some minor extra configuration is needed to be able to:
  - [See Rust panic messages][wasm::panic-console]

+Note: the `dynamic` [feature flag][cb::features] is not supported for WASM builds.
+You cannot use it.

 ## Quick Start

 First, add WASM support to your Rust installation.
 Using Rustup: